 - Accessible publications: Available at 8 locations in total.
-(Officers took physical copies to all consultation events and all additional meetings so public could view them). - QB Council Offices in Worksop - o Town Hall in Retford - Balmoral Library, Worksop - Bircotes Library, Bircotes - Carlton in Lindrick Library, Carlton in Lindrick - Langold Library, Langold - Misterton Community Partnership Library, Misterton - o Tuxford Community Partnership Library, Tuxford - Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources. - Posters: Placed across the District, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events.
+(Officers took physical copies to all consultation events and all additional meetings so public could view them). - o QB Council Offices in Worksop - Town Hall in Retford - Balmoral Library, Worksop - Bircotes Library, Bircotes - Carlton in Lindrick Library, Carlton in Lindrick - Langold Library, Langold - Misterton Community Partnership Library, Misterton - o Tuxford Community Partnership Library, Tuxford - Dedicated Webpages: Located on the Council's website, and provided access to a range of resources, including downloadable copies of all documents and consultation resources.
+During the consultation 9,608 page views were recorded for the DBLP webpages on Council's website, (this includes the amount of times that the page has been viewed overall; this can include repeated views of the page by the same person).
+Additionally, 7,907 Unique Page views were recorded (this only counts one session of a person visiting that page). - Posters: Placed across the District, these were used to advertise the consultation, while signposting where to find more information and the dates of the online events.
 DBLP summary posters were produced and covered 7 specific topic areas.
 These displayed information on the three main towns, Rural Bassetlaw, Bassetlaw Garden Village, Employment and Green and Healthy Bassetlaw. - Flyers: Advertising the consultation, signposting where to find more information and the dates of the online events.
-Special leaflet requests were produced and included flyers with targeted information for Peaks Hill Farm, the Ranby consultation event and the Treswell consultation event. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the site allocations identified in the Draft Local Plan. - Printed Media: Press releases were made to the local newspapers, including the Retford Times and the Worksop Guardian.
+Special leaflet requests were produced and included flyers with targeted information for Peaks Hill Farm, the Ranby consultation event and the Treswell consultation event. - Site Notices: These resembled traditional planning application site notices and were put up in areas around the site allocations identified in the Draft Local Plan. - Printed Media: Press releases were made to the local newspapers, including the Retford Times and the Worksop Guardian. - Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the DBLP, the consultation and the planned events.
+Multiple posts were sent out via Facebook and Twitter.
+The social media reach/impressions for during the consultation were: - o Twitter: 11 tweets enabled 20,506 impressions - o Facebook: 15 posts enabled a reach of 32,425 - Email banner: This was distributed to the Planning Department at Bassetlaw District Council, to be added to individuals email signatures. - Policies Map: The Draft Local Plan Policies Maps were created to provide visual representations of the Local Plan policies and identified the site allocations.

-- Social Media: Bassetlaw District Council has accounts with various social media platforms, which helped to promote the messages and content of the DBLP, the consultation and the planned events.
-Multiple posts were sent out via Facebook and Twitter. - Email banner: This was distributed to the Planning Department at Bassetlaw District Council, to be added to individuals email signatures. - Policies Map: The Draft Local Plan Policies Maps were created to provide visual representations of the Local Plan policies and identified the site allocations. - Email/Post: An email/letter was sent to all registered stakeholders on the Local Plan's database setting out the purpose and content of the Local Plan consultation and how to make comments.
+- Interactive Policies Maps: As well as the printed versions, this was the first consultation where Interactive Policies Maps were produced and placed on the DBLP website. - Email/Post: An email/letter was sent to all registered stakeholders on the Local Plan's database setting out the purpose and content of the Local Plan consultation and how to make comments.